 Finding out the type of architecture that you enjoy most will help you focus your search for an internship.
 Do you see yourself working on big urban planning projects, or do you prefer smaller residential designs that inspire you?

 By matching your personal interests with your career goals, you can make your search easier.
 Look for firms whose projects match what you love.
 This clear direction will help you apply with purpose and show potential employers your true passion for their work.
+Choosing the right internship can also resonate with you on a personal level, helping you find a meaningful connection to your future career.

 Step 2: Researching Prestigious Architecture Firms in the UK